JamBrain/JamBrain/README.md

 # Ludum Dare

-This is the source code for the Ludum Dare family of websites!
+This is the source code for the Ludum Dare event website(s)!
 It's currently live here:

 https://ldjam.com/